marczz/mzlinux_pages/network/xmpp.md

 _the CNIL is an independent administrative authority that exercises its functions with accordance to the French Data Protection Act_.

-if you have to use it read the {{< iref "#eff_whatsapp" "follwing guides of the Electronic Frontier Foundation" >}}.
+if you have to use it read the
+{{< iref "#eff_whatsapp" "following guides of the Electronic Frontier Foundation" >}}.

-There are opensource secure alternatives to _WhatsApp_ like all the {{< iref "#otr" "OTR" >}} and
+There are many opensource secure alternatives to _WhatsApp_ like all the {{< iref "#otr" "OTR" >}} and
 {{< iref "#omemo" "OMEMO" >}}
 clients and if you want some mere extension, at the price of